quicwg/wg-materials/interim-20-10/minutes.md

 ## MASQUE cross pollination (10 min)
 [Slides](https://github.com/quicwg/wg-materials/blob/master/interim-20-10/MASQUE.pdf)

-**David Schinzi:** Here to explain what MASQUE is and how it might be relevant.
+**David Schinazi:** Here to explain what MASQUE is and how it might be relevant.
 HTTP supports CONNECT, works for TCP, not UDP.
 We need new ways to proxy UDP, especially over HTTP/3 where UDP won't be encapsulated in a TCP stream.